• Skip to primary navigation

 There is a way to follow a gluten-free diet, and then there’s a way to follow a healthy gluten-free diet.
 I choose the latter.

-Being healthy and gluten free is possible.
+Being healthy and gluten-free is possible.
 I choose to do it each and every day, all while enjoying a sweet treat here and there.

-So much has been said to dismiss and diss the gluten-free diet.
-The haters hate on the gluten-free diet because they just don’t get it.
-They don’t understand that eating gluten free can be a healthy, invigorating way of life, whether someone needs to eat gluten free for health reasons, or whether someone chooses the lifestyle because it makes them feel better.
+They don’t understand that eating gluten-free can be a healthy, invigorating way of life, whether someone needs to eat gluten-free for health reasons or whether someone chooses the lifestyle because it makes them feel better.

 Yet, I get it.
-So many people do gluten free wrong.
+So many people do gluten-free wrong.

-For example, sugar is gluten free, but it doesn’t mean you should eat gobs and gobs of it, right?
+For example, sugar is gluten-free, but it doesn’t mean you should eat gobs and gobs of it, right?

 Regardless of how you found the gluten-free diet, if you’re going to do it right, you know you need to make healthy choices.
-Choosing to eat gluten free alone doesn’t mean you’re defaulting to eating healthy by any stretch of the imagination.
+Choosing to eat gluten-free alone doesn’t mean you’re defaulting to eating healthy by any stretch of the imagination.

 Today I want to share 12 highly effective habits of someone on a healthy, gluten-free diet.
 I hope it will inspire you to make choices that are good for you.